hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.subscribe.grpc[].retry.maxBackoff`   | 8s         | The maximum amount of time to wait between retry attempts
 `hedera.mirror.monitor.subscribe.grpc[].retry.minBackoff`   | 250ms      | The initial amount of time to wait between retry attempts
 `hedera.mirror.monitor.subscribe.grpc[].startTime`          |            | The start time passed to the gRPC API.
 Defaults to current time if not set
-`hedera.mirror.monitor.subscribe.grpc[].statusFrequency`    | 10s        | How often to log subscription statistics
+`hedera.mirror.monitor.subscribe.grpc[].subscribers`        | 1          | How many concurrent subscribers should be instantiated for this scenario
 `hedera.mirror.monitor.subscribe.grpc[].topicId`            |            | Which topic to subscribe to
 `hedera.mirror.monitor.subscribe.rest[].duration`           |            | How long to stay subscribed to the gRPC API `hedera.mirror.monitor.subscribe.rest[].enabled`            | true       | Whether this subscribe scenario is enabled